Raise a Glass of Milk to Celebrate Dairy’s Undeniable Goodness

 2. Milk’s nutritional package.
 Milk contributes many essential nutrients, including high-quality protein, calcium, vitamin A, vitamin D (if fortified), vitamin B12, riboflavin, niacin, phosphorus, and pantothenic acid (vitamin B5).
 Dairy’s nutrient-rich package is recognized around the globe.

 3. Milk as a core component of healthy eating patterns and dietary guidance recommendations in many countries.
 The U.S. Dietary guidelines recommends three daily servings of low-fat or fat-free milk, cheese, and yogurt for persons nine years and older.
 Australia, Canada, China, France, Japan, Korea, and Spain are among other countries recommending daily dairy intakes.

 4. Milk’s role in health and wellness.
-Milk helps build strong bones and muscles, control blood pressure, maintain a healthy weight, and reduce risk for heart disease and type 2 diabetes.
+Milk improves bone health in children and teens, and lowers blood pressure, and reduces risk for heart disease and type 2 diabetes in adults.

 5. Milk as the foundation for many other dairy products.
 Milk is processed into a variety of other dairy products such as cheese, yogurt, kefir, cream, butter, and ice cream to meet consumers’ health and wellness needs, as well as cravings for indulgence.